List of In Another World with My Smartphone characters: Kingdom of Belfast

 The general of the Belfastian military and the father of Lyon.
 He was known as Fire Fist Leon when he's famously duel the stone golems with his pair of flame-enchanted gauntlets.
-Leon was greatfully impressed with Touya's heroic actions and pats his back hard in respect and declares that he likes him.
+Leon was gratefully impressed with Touya's heroic actions and pats his back hard in respect and declares that he likes him.
 Leon also forms an interclass friendship with Elze after he learns that she also specializes in hand to hand combat and gives her training.